Login to Complete an Application or to Access Judging Panel

 Merit – Representing exceptional design, performance, and intent work

-In addition, Commendations may be awarded by juries to recognize projects that encompass the values of good design within the context of social impacttechnology impact, sustainability, and accessible design excellence.
+In addition, Commendations may be awarded by juries to recognize projects that encompass the values of great design within the context of social impact, technology impact, sustainability, and accessible design excellence.

 Q: Will entrants be notified directly if they receive an award?

 A: Yes, all awardees are notified after jury deliberations in late fall.
-The levels of awards will be announced at the Design Awards ceremony.
+The levels of awards will be announced in February/March 2026.

 Q: How are the honorees recognized?